How to Make Vocals Fuller (Get a Thick and Warm Sound)

 The Vocal Doubler by iZotope is designed to add emotion, build intensity, and give your choruses/hooks a boost.

-The UI makes it easy to use with its real-time feedback so that you’re able to check how much the signal is getting affected.
 It is designed to give you instant results with its ease of use and it sounds different from other Doubler plug-ins (which is not a bad thing).

 The Vocal Doubler adds a natural doubling effect, adding richness and depth.
 Resulting in an expensive, thick, and warm vocal sound.